GCG-Marketing/switchboard/README.md

 - Store swapped numbers locally to persist change across sesions
 - Set local storage swap expiration

+## Supported Browsers

+Switchboard is supported on all popular, modern, evergreen browsers.
+Switchboard is not compatible with any version of Internet Explorer.

 ## Setup

 Add the `switchboard.js` `<script>` tag at the end of the `<body>` in your html file.